TheJacksonLaboratory/crf_slurm_basics/README.md

 ### Running a basic slurm bash script

 As you may know, we can execute several commands in sequence using a bash script.
-The following bash script will first determine the number of lines in the input file using the bash `grep` command, then using the python example script, then finally with the R example script:
+The bash script `ex1.sh` will first determine the number of lines in the input file using the bash `grep` command, then using the python example script, then finally with the R example script:

 ```
 ## count number of lines in files three different ways: